sherifkunch/NV_demo/README.md

 ## Explanation
-The project is aggregation of many different interconnected technologies, used to build NV_project.
+The project is aggregation of many different interconnected technologies.

 A number of AWS resources had been provisioned using terraform infrastructure as a code.